 Every splitting system is unique to the architecture that is being built.
 It depends on the methodology you are following and the results you expect at the end.

 One tip is to inspect the monolithic structure to understand the gaps it has and components causing the most trouble and then transform this part into a microservice.

 Although, this is only possible if you have been monitoring the performance of individual components in the first place.
 So, if monitoring is not something that you have focused on, it is a great place to begin the cleaning process.

 Tools that you can use for the monitoring process include:

-While one member in your team may not give importance to the technology or language that is being used, another might opine that the life of the product depends on it.
+While one member in your team may not give importance to the technology or language, another might opine that the product’s life depends on it.
 Whatever the case, implementing the technology directly and iteratively might make it easier to make changes or even replace it later.